CodeReclaimers/neat-python/docs/config_file.rst

       and each hidden node is connected to all output nodes.
 (Note: This does not include :term:`recurrent` connections.)
     * ``partial #`` - As for ``full``, but each connection has a probability of being present determined by the number (valid values are in [0.0, 1.0]).

+.. index:: ! mutation
+.. index:: ! node

+.. _node-add-prob-label:

 * *node_add_prob*
-    The probability that mutation will add a new node (essentially replacing an existing connection, the :term:`enabled` status of which will be set to ``False``).
+    The probability that :term:`mutation` will add a new :term:`node` (essentially replacing an existing connection, the :term:`enabled` status of which will be set to ``False``).
 Valid values are in [0.0, 1.0].
 * *node_delete_prob*
-    The probability that mutation will delete an existing node (and all connections to it).
+    The probability that :term:`mutation` will delete an existing node (and all connections to it).
 Valid values are in [0.0, 1.0].

+.. _num-nodes-config-label:

+.. index:: ! hidden node

 * *num_hidden*
     The number of :term:`hidden nodes <hidden node>` to add to each genome in the initial population.

+.. index:: ! input node

 * *num_inputs*
     The number of :term:`input nodes <input node>`, through which the network receives inputs.

+.. index:: ! output node

 * *num_outputs*
     The number of :term:`output nodes <output node>`, to which the network delivers outputs.

 .. index:: ! response
+.. index:: ! mutation
+.. index:: ! node
+.. index:: ! attributes

 * *response_init_mean*
-    The mean of the normal distribution used to select :term:`response` multipliers for new nodes.
+    The mean of the normal/gaussian distribution used to :py:meth:`select <attributes.FloatAttribute.init_value>` :term:`response` multiplier
+    :term:`attribute <attributes>` values for new :term:`nodes <node>`.
 * *response_init_stdev*
-    The standard deviation of the normal distribution used to select response multipliers for new nodes.
+    The standard deviation of the normal/gaussian distribution used to select response multipliers for new nodes.
 * *response_max_value*
     The maximum allowed response multiplier.
-Response multipliers above this value will be clamped to this value.
+Response multipliers above this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *response_min_value*
     The minimum allowed response multiplier.
-Response multipliers below this value will be clamped to this value.
+Response multipliers below this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *response_mutate_power*
-    The standard deviation of the zero-centered normal distribution from which a response multiplier mutation is drawn.
+    The standard deviation of the zero-centered normal/gaussian distribution from which a response multiplier :term:`mutation` is drawn.
 * *response_mutate_rate*
-    The probability that mutation will change the response multiplier of a node by adding a random value.
+    The probability that :term:`mutation` will change the response multiplier of a node by adding a random value.
 * *response_replace_rate*
-    The probability that mutation will replace the response multiplier of a node with a newly chosen random value (as if it were a new node).
+    The probability that :term:`mutation` will replace the response multiplier of a node with a newly :py:meth::`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new node).

 .. index:: ! weight
+.. index:: ! mutation
+.. index:: ! connection
+.. index:: ! attributes

 * *weight_init_mean*
-    The mean of the normal distribution used to select :term:`weight` values for new connections.
+    The mean of the normal/gaussian distribution used to :py:meth:`select <attributes.FloatAttribute.init_value>` :term:`weight`
+    :term:`attribute <attributes>` values for new :term:`connections <connection>`.
 * *weight_init_stdev*
-    The standard deviation of the normal distribution used to select weight values for new connections.
+    The standard deviation of the normal/gaussian distribution used to select weight values for new connections.
 * *weight_max_value*
     The maximum allowed weight value.
-Weights above this value will be clamped to this value.
+Weights above this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *weight_min_value*
     The minimum allowed weight value.
-Weights below this value will be clamped to this value.
+Weights below this value will be :py:meth::`clamped <attributes.FloatAttribute.clamp>` to this value.
 * *weight_mutate_power*
-    The standard deviation of the zero-centered normal distribution from which a weight value mutation is drawn.
+    The standard deviation of the zero-centered normal/gaussian distribution from which a weight value :term:`mutation` is drawn.
 * *weight_mutate_rate*
-    The probability that mutation will change the weight of a connection by adding a random value.
+    The probability that :term:`mutation` will change the weight of a connection by adding a random value.
 * *weight_replace_rate*
-    The probability that mutation will replace the weight of a connection with a newly chosen random value (as if it were a new connection).
+    The probability that :term:`mutation` will replace the weight of a connection with a newly py:meth::`chosen <attributes.FloatAttribute.mutate_value>` random value (as if it were a new connection).